How to Drink Sake

 How to drink sake in a social setting

 Drinking sake straight out the bottle late at night when no other people, or gods, are watching is perfectly fine and acceptable but not when in a Japanese social setting.
 While being a foreigner does give you an occasional free pass from the good people of Japan and the gods themselves, you should still know and adhere to sake drinking etiquette as much as possible.

-The proper way to drink sake starts off with familiarizing yourself with the components of a sake set, followed by utilizing said set in a social setting as I will explain below.
+Learning the proper way of drinking sake starts with familiarizing yourself with the components of a sake set, followed by utilizing said set in a social setting, as I will explain below.